-Join William Joseph for an in-depth discussion in this video Protection against liability, part of The Fundamentals of Document Retention and Data Management.
+Join William Joseph for an in-depth discussion in this video Protection against liability, part of Learning Document Retention and Data Management.

 - One of the reasons to retain documents is…to protect yourself against liability.…Documents can help protect you in a situation involving…a lawsuit by providing evidence of such things as…contractual relationships, acts and omissions,…putting a party on notice, profits and losses or…regulatory compliance.…If you get into the classic he said / she said dispute,…wherein two parties have completely opposite views…of a particular interaction, a document establishing that…one party's view is correct…is obviously powerful evidence…to support that particular party's position in a dispute.…